cody-hou/cody-hou.github.io/_posts/2025-07-14-yakushima-travel-log.md

 {% include figure image_path="/assets/images/posts/2025-07-14-yakushima-travel-log-28.jpg" alt="Root Path" caption="Here, the path takes a funky texture in the form of tree roots." %}

 Overall I feel like this is a much safer place for family members of all ages.
 As I was leaving the park I even saw groups of school children.
 Lucky them!
+You can check out my hiking data for Yakusugi Land [here](https://yamap.com/activities/38243134).

 Just a few minutes' drive further up the road is another large tree, the [Kigen Sugi (紀元杉)](https://www.town.yakushima.kagoshima.jp/en/sightseeing-spots/sightseeingmountains/kigen-sugi-cedar/), one of the oldest _yakusugi_ on Yakushima. _Kigen_ means "epoch," which is certainly fitting as its estimated to be about 3000 years old.